 “HR here badly needs something like this list.
 HR doesn’t actively recruit trainers – they wait for applicants to come in and see if there’s a good fit, but they don’t know how to actively go out and pursue them.
 Anything that will point the recruitment process in the right direction would be a huge improvement.”

-I couldn’t agree more, and if you’re situation is anything like this company’s, I think you will agree this is a great area to improve as the positive results are specific and measurable.
+I couldn’t agree more, and if your situation is anything like this company’s, I think you will agree this is a great area to improve as the positive results are specific and measurable.
 It is a huge issue for most teams when they invest a year (or on average more than 18 months) in bringing a trainer(s) on board and then they don’t work out.

 My client told me they needed (and what I have now seen that every small business benefits from immensely), is a list or “some sort of HR approved/Sales approved implementation document” for how to identify what to look for in a trainer when hiring for a new project.